Sep 29, 2020

 What Is A Car Insurance Deductible?

-What is the deductible for car insurance?
+A car insurance deductible is the amount of money you pay when you file a claim.
+Your insurer covers the rest.
 It is actually the same as deductibles for other forms of insurance.
-It is the amount you will pay out of pocket if you file an auto insurance claim.
 However, there are some nuances for auto insurance deductibles that make them unique.

-For example, car insurance policies have separate deductibles for collision and comprehensive coverage.
-There are also a number of types of car insurance deductibles.
+For example, auto insurance policies have separate deductibles for collision and comprehensive coverage.
+But, there is no deductible for third party liability coverage.

 What Are The Types Of Car Insurance Deductibles?

-Car insurance coverage is broken down into multiple types of insurance coverage, each with their own deductible :
+Auto insurance coverage is broken down into multiple types of coverage, each with their own deductible :

 1) Collision Coverage Deductibles